-3.2.3 The Final Weight for 2006
+3.2.3 The Final Weight for 2012

-Variables used in the establishment of person-level control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2006 is 295,668,762 (PERWT06F>0 and INSC1231=1).
-In addition, the weights of two groups of persons who were out-of-scope on December 31, 2006 were poststratified.
-Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2006 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
-The sum of the person-level weights across all persons assigned a positive person level weight is 299,267,035.
+The final raking of those in-scope at the end of the year has been described above.
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2012 were post stratified.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were post stratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while in-scope during 2012 were post stratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian non-institutionalized decedent populations.